Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 ![](.//media/image54.png)&nbsp;

-The “Sync” tab gives the enumerator the option to synchronize their results.
-The “Universal Upload” button in the middle of the screen allows the enumerator to upload all of the new data from all of the different assessments with one easy click. **This will upload all new data from all users who have entered data on that device.**
+The “Sync” tab gives the enumerator the option to send their results to the Tangerine server where they were created.
+The “Universal Upload” button in the middle of the screen allows the enumerator to upload all of the new data from all of the assessments on the APK. **This will upload all new data from all users who have entered data on that device, not just from the user who is currently logged in.**

 In case you are unable to perform a universal upload, due to poor connectivity, you can also use the “Save as file” option which will create a back file with the results data that can be imported on the server.
+To make use of this function, tap the "Save as file" button, and Tangerine will indicate the file directory on the tablet where the file has been created.
+Connect the tablet to a computer, open the tablet's internal storage and navigate to the indicated backup file location to extract the file.
+The backup file can now be emailed to your Tangerine server administrator for merging into your results files.

 5. Training and Data Collection